bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     In a large Bugzilla installation, updating bugs can be very slow, because Bugzilla sends all email at once.
 If you enable this parameter, Bugzilla will queue all mail and then send it in the background.
 This requires that you have installed certain Perl modules (as listed by :file:`checksetup.pl` for this feature), and that you are running the :file:`jobqueue.pl` daemon (otherwise your mail won't get sent).
 This affects all mail sent by Bugzilla, not just bug updates.

 smtpserver
-    The SMTP server address, if the :guilabel:`mail_delivery_method` parameter is set to SMTP.
-Use "localhost" if you have a local MTA running, otherwise use a remote SMTP server.
+    The SMTP server address, if the :param:`mail_delivery_method` parameter is set to :paramval:`SMTP`.
+Use :paramval:`localhost` if you have a local MTA running, otherwise use a remote SMTP server.
 Append ":" and the port number if a non-default port is needed.